 Barium x-rays.
-In a barium swallow, a person swallows a liquid containing barium, and then a series of x-rays are taken.
-The barium coats the lining of the esophagus, stomach, and intestines so abnormalities are easier to see on the x-ray.
+During a barium swallow, a person swallows a liquid containing barium, which coats the lining of the esophagus, stomach, and intestines.
+Then a series of x-rays are taken.
+The barium makes abnormalities easier to see on the x-ray.
 If there is an abnormality, an endoscopic biopsy can help make the diagnosis of cancer.

 A barium enema may be given before x-rays are taken to show the inner surface of the large intestine.
 During this test, a barium solution is given through the anus and flows throughout the colon, and then the x-rays are taken.

 Computed tomography (CT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
 Additionally, a CT scan is used to see if the tumor has spread to the liver and to detect a carcinoid tumor in the retroperitoneal (the area behind the abdomen) lymph nodes.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.

 Radionuclide scanning (OctreoScan).
 A small amount of a radioactive hormone-like substance that is attracted to carcinoid tumors is injected into a patient’s vein.
 A special camera is then used to show where the radioactivity has built up in the body.
 This procedure is useful for identifying where a carcinoid tumor has spread, especially if it has spread to the liver.

 Positron emission tomography (PET) scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
-A small amount of a radioactive substance is injected into a patient’s body.
-This substance is absorbed mainly by organs and tissues that use the most energy.
-Because a tumor tends to use energy actively, it absorbs more of the radioactive substance.
+A small amount of a radioactive sugar substance is injected into the patient’s body.
+This sugar substance is taken up by cells that use the most energy.
+Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.
 However, because a carcinoid tumor grows very slowly, a PET scan may not be as helpful as other tests for diagnosis.